The efficiency of resource allocation mechanisms for budget-constrained users: Acknowledgments

-This work was partially supported by Caratheodory research grant E.114 from the University of Patras and by a PhD scholarship from the Onassis Foundation.
-We would like to thank George Christodoulou and Alkmini Sgouritsa for fruitful discussions in early stages of this work.
+This work has been partially supported by Caratheodory research grant E.114 from the University of Patras, by a PhD scholarship from the Onassis Foundation, and by the European Research Council (ERC) under grant number 639945 (ACCORD).